-\textbf{Magnitude Hybrid Noise:} This noise reflects a challenging pattern, as the teacher provides incorrect feedback on samples where the reward function is uncertain and the teacher is erroneous due to behavioral instability.
+\textbf{Magnitude Hybrid Noise:} This noise reflects a challenging pattern, as the teacher provides incorrect feedback on samples where the reward function is uncertain, and the teacher is erroneous due to behavioral instability.
 The teacher makes mistakes in feature space, where the reward model is most likely to get preferences wrong.
-Results for this noise are shown in Figure~\ref{fig:comapre_noise} denoted by \textbf{Magnitude Hybrid} (green). \\ In HalfCheetah (Figure~\ref{fig:comapre_noise}a–d), Magnitude Hybrid Noise performs almost the same as Uniform at 10–20\% corruption ($\alpha=0.9$ at 10\%, $\alpha=0.3$ at 20\%) but shows stronger performance at higher noise levels.
+Results are shown in Figure~\ref{fig:comapre_noise} denoted by \textbf{Magnitude Hybrid} (grey).
+In HalfCheetah (Figure~\ref{fig:comapre_noise}a–d), Magnitude Hybrid Noise performs almost the same as Uniform at 10–20\% corruption ($\alpha=0.9$ at 10\%, $\alpha=0.3$ at 20\%) but shows stronger performance at higher noise levels.
 At 30\% ($\alpha=0.3$), the results demonstrate that Magnitude Hybrid performs better than Uniform noise.
 At 40\% ($\alpha=0.1$), the results show that the algorithm fails to learn because aggressive flipping in ambiguous regions causes collapse, while Uniform still retains some learning ability.
 In Walker, Magnitude Hybrid demonstrates slightly better performance than Uniform at 10–20\% ($\alpha=0.5$ at 10\% and 20\%).
 At 30-40\% ($\alpha=0.7$ at 30\%, $\alpha=0.9$ at 40\%), Magnitude Hybrid noise performs significantly better, severely degrading agent performance by targeting highly uncertain preference pairs.
 In Quadruped, the advantage of Magnitude Hybrid (harder to detect and hence, lower performance) emerges clearly at all noise levels ($\alpha=0.9$ at 10\%, $\alpha=0.5$ at 20\% and 30\%, $\alpha=0.3$ at 40\%).
-Unlike Walker, the superiority of this noise over Uniform remains consistent.\\ To summarize, Magnitude Hybrid noise on average is harder to detect than pure Trajectory Feature Noise consistently in every domain.
+Unlike Walker, the difficulty of this noise remains consistent.\\ To summarize, Magnitude Hybrid noise on average, is harder to detect than pure Trajectory Feature Noise consistently in every domain.